AlexanderPoone/arcgis-demo-collection/traffic/README.md

 See `cron.py`.

-* Future enhancements: Handle speeds of finer sections

 ### Instructions

 Gather the 3D models you want to use, normally one model should have more than one material, which is suboptimal since loading the textures degrade the performance.
 Therefore, it is required to **UV unwrap** of each model and **texture bake** it into a small texture (e.g. 256 px * 256 px).
 For lights, use **combined bake** instead of texture bake.
 Export all models into GLTB which is the only supported format.

+### Future enhancements

+Handle speeds of finer sections

 ### Common Questions